smlhelp/book/src/concepts/exn.md

 While Match is raised when you are unable to match with any clause, Bind is raised when you try to "force" a binding that cannot happen.
 An example of this would be `val 5 = 4`.
 SML we see that you are trying to force the value `4` to be assigned to the value `5` which obviously cannot happen.

-In pattern matching, on the other hand, while we are attempting to produce a binding in case expressions/function clauses, we aren't "forcing" any bindings.
+In pattern matching, while we are attempting to produce a binding in case expressions/function clauses, we aren't "forcing" any bindings.
 Instead, we are simply attempting to find a case that could match our expression (and we only bind to the pattern if we find a successful case).
 If we aren't able to find a case that works, we raise `Match` to indicate that we tried to find a case that could match with our expression, but couldn't due to non-exhaustive casing.